phaserjs/phaser/README.md

 * P2.World.getSprings used to return an empty array, but now returns all the Springs in the world (#1134)
 * Tween.generateData would skip the end values in the data array.
 They are now included as the object in the final array element.
 * Rectangle.bottom setter swapped the order of the calculation (thanks @JakeCoxon #1165)
+* Phaser.Text wouldn't render the text to its local canvas if you passed the text on the constructor and didn't add it to the display list.
+If a string is given it now updates the local canvas on creation.

 ### p2.js 0.6.0 Changes and New Features